 There is no better place to experience that transformation than the University of Virginia.
 UVA Law is a unique institution.
 It combines the highest level of scholarly and teaching excellence with an unparalleled student experience suffused with humanity, collegiality and diversity.
 From admissions through career placement and everything in between, our faculty and staff see our mission as ensuring that all of our students not only excel but thrive as whole people.

-Our goal is to challenge you intellectually, set you on a path to a meaningful career, and make sure that you have every resource you will need to succeed.
+We have had to shift the format of our classes this year, but our central mission remains very much the same: to challenge you intellectually, set you on a path to a meaningful career, and make sure that you have every resource you will need to succeed.
 Our curriculum accomplishes those lofty goals by providing you with three very different types of learning that are essential to the lifetime of success and leadership that is a hallmark of our graduates.
 First, and most fundamentally, we will teach you the analytical reasoning and blackletter law of “thinking like a lawyer.”
-Second, we offer a wide range of skills-based courses, personalized externship programs and clinical programs that provide you with the practical skills and real-world experience you need to enter the workforce practice-ready.
-Third, we provide a broad toolkit of extralegal perspectives — from history to accounting to jurisprudence to economics — that will enable you to see the bigger picture, to take ownership, and to think not only about what needs to be done, but what can be done.
+Second, we offer a wide range of skills-based courses, clinical programs and personalized externships that provide you with the practical skills and real-world experience you need to enter the workforce practice-ready.
+Third, we provide a broad toolkit of extralegal perspectives — from history to psychology to jurisprudence to economics — that will enable you to see the bigger picture, to take ownership, and to think not only about what the law can do, but what it should do.

-To give you a sense of this exciting mix of analysis, experience and perspectives, think about the following: If you are interested in criminal law, you will learn to apply concepts from criminology and forensic psychiatry while also enjoying the opportunity to take clinics in defense and prosecution, as well as our nationally renowned Innocence Clinic.
+To give you a sense of this exciting mix of analysis, experience and perspective, think about the following: If you are interested in criminal law, you will learn to apply concepts from criminology and forensic psychiatry while also enjoying the opportunity to take clinics in defense and prosecution, as well as our nationally renowned Innocence Clinic.
 If you are interested in a career in public service, you can study public law, political theory and constitutional history, and participate in a broad array of pro bono and public interest programs and fellowships.
-Our Program in Law and Public Service provides mentoring and career advice from some of our many graduates who serve as elected or appointed officials, or in nonprofit organizations.
+Our Program in Law and Public Service offers an intensive and tailored curriculum and provides mentoring and career advice from some of our many graduates who serve as elected or appointed officials, or in nonprofit organizations.

 The professors who teach our courses are among the finest anywhere.
 They are deeply committed to our students’ success and to an intellectual environment that is simultaneously challenging and supportive.
 Their doors are open, they hold classes in their homes, and they value frequent and meaningful dialogue with our students.